Are your dreams out of this world?

-Pupils can wear their school PE kit every Monday.
+Pupils can wear their school PE kit every Tuesday.

 Reading records (blue book) and home reading books must be in school every day.
 Please help us by writing in the blue home reading record book when you read with your child.
 This helps us as we can move your child onto the new book more quickly.
 Remember to read 5 times at home to get a stamp.